 I try to fully focus for 90 minutes and then take small breaks where I can do what I want and even check news that get unblocked for me for that time.

-I always put my phone in do not disturb mode as I found ringing notifications the worst offender to productivity.
+I always put my phone in do not disturb mode as I found ringing notifications to be the worst offender to productivity.
 In fact I keep my phone in DND mode throughout the most of the day as I try to practice a more proactive approach to life rather than reactive.
 In this way the recent features added to iOS 12 were amazing.

 For working from home, the desk I use is not currently a standing desk as the ones I did find were quite expensive but in future I would love to use an adjustable standing desk and vary long periods of sitting with standing.
 I also found myself to be more productive when standing.